haiwen/seafile-admin-docs/manual/setup/helm_chart_cluster.md

         - latest Seafile: 12.0.9
         - latest Seafile Helm Chart release: 12.0

-        By default, it will follow the latest Chart and the latest Seafile
+        By default, it will follow the latest Chart and the latest Seafile.
+You can go [here](https://github.com/haiwen/seafile-helm-chart/tree/main/repo) to view the full version list of Seafile Helm Chart release.

 3. Upgrade release to a new version

     ```sh
-    helm upgrade --install seafile seafile/cluster-12.0 --namespace seafile --create-namespace --values my-values.yaml --version <release-version>
+    helm upgrade --install seafile seafile/12.0/cluster --namespace seafile --create-namespace --values my-values.yaml --version <release-version>
     ```

 4. (Rollback) if you would like rollback to your old-running release, you can use following command to rollback your current instances